CAIDA/catalog-data/sources/solution/how_to_find_the_business_relationships_between_asns/README.md

 ```

 Below is an example of how to run the api script to create a mapping between as pairs and their relationships.
-- Note: This code takes a significantly longer amount of time to run compared to the local file version.

 ```bash
 python3 api_2_rel.py